 Episodes Listen in your web browser

-Show Notes Find out more about these historic figures
+Recent Episodes Find out more about these historic figures in our show notes

 Meet Harry Allen, the sporty gentleman who scandalized Seattle by wooing ladies, biting cops, and making sure to give his side of the story to the press.
 Harry left an extraordinary legacy in the public record: He was a transgender man who talked directly to newspapers about his gender identity.
 But was he really the incorrigible hoodlum the papers made him out to be, or was he forced to the margins of society by police harassment?